h2oai/h2ogpt/README.md

 ```
 and then use browser at http://0.0.0.0:7860 or the public live URL printed by the server.

 For help installing a Python 3.10 environment or CUDA toolkit, see the [installation instructions](INSTALL.md)

+You can also use [Docker](INSTALL-DOCKER.md#containerized-installation-for-inference-on-linux-gpu-servers) for inference.

 #### Larger models require more GPU memory